-Model Degree of protection G10/G20-D m5.4 Dust:5 Dust shall not ingress in a quantity to interfere with satisfactory operation of the equipment. with bellows option IP54 Water: 4 Water splashing against the enclosure from any direction shall have no harmful effect.
-Dust: 6 No ingress of dust.
-G10/G20-P IP65 Water: 5 Water projected by a nozzle against enclosure from any direction shall have no harmful effects.
+Model Degree of protection Dust:5 Dust shall not ingress in a quantity to interfere with G6-D IP54 Dust .
+5 satisfactory operation of the equipment. with bellows option 11 34 Water: 4 Water splashing against the enclosure from any direction shall have no harmful effect. shall have no harmful effect.
+Dust:6 No ingress of dust.
+G6-P IP65 Water: 5 Water projected by a nozzle against enclosure from a water: 5 direction shall have no harmful effects.

-- \3: In the case of PTP command.
-Maximum operating speed for CP command is 2000 mm/s on horizontal plane. - \4: In the case where the center of gravity is at the center of Joint #4.
-If the center of gravity is not at the center of Joint #4, set the parameter using Inertia command. - \5: Conditions of Manipulator during measurement as follows:
+- 3: In the case of PTP command.
+Maximum operating speed for CP command is 2000 mm/s on horizontal plane. - 4: In the case where the center of gravity is at the center of Joint #4.
+If the center of gravity is not at the center of Joint #4, set the parameter using Inertia command. - 5: Conditions of Manipulator during measurement as follows:

-Operating conditions: Under rated load, 4-joint simultaneous motion, maximum speed, maximum acceleration, and duty 50%.
+Operating conditions: Under rated load, 4-joints simultaneous motion, maximum speed, maximum acceleration, and duty 50%.

-Measurement point : In front of the Manipulator, 1000 mm apart from the motion range, 50 mm above the base-installed surface.
+Measurement point : In front of the Manipulator, 1000 mm apart from the motion range,

+50 mm above the base-installed surface.

-\6: In general use, Accel setting 100 is the optimum setting that maintains the balance of acceleration and vibration when positioning.
+- 6: For delivery in April, 2008 or earlier, there are systems in combination of G series and RC170. - 7: In general use, Accel setting 100 is the optimum setting that maintains the balance of acceleration and vibration when positioning.
 Although values larger than 100 can be set to Accel, it is recommended to minimize the use of large values to necessary motions since operating the manipulator continuously with the large Accel setting may shorten the product life remarkably.